< Updates

 I didn’t see this album until around 1993 while travelling in Germany.
 It’s odd to me that this album didn’t seem to be marketed much, or maybe I just wasn’t in the right stores.
 This album still pretty gritty, like before, but the songs are more about being in love with mysterious women (at least seven of the tracks?), beaches, the UFO-laden desert heat, and other bizarre topics.
 But one thing that was still there was the somehow strange yet impressive song timing as before, switching between 3/4 and 4/4 time mid-song was a favorite feature of theirs to me.

 There are some really nice surf-punk and surf-rock melodies here, and the …oh, why not just check it out? …starting with Ana.
-Havalina is a solid hypnotic finisher.
+Also, Havalina is a solid hypnotic finisher.

 All Over the World is one of my favorite tracks.